 In 1808 François Isaac de Rivaz designed the machine powered by an internal combustion engine fueled by hydrogen.
-And then 76 years later, in 1886 the first automobile vehicle was invented by Karl Benz.
+And then 76 years later, in 1886 the first car vehicle was invented by Karl Benz.

 On January 29, 1886, Karl Benz applied for a patent for his “vehicle powered by a gas engine.”
 The patent – number 37435 – maybe regarded as the birth certificate of the automobile.
-The text of the patent specification begins with the words: “The present construction is intended mainly for the operation of light carts and small boats, such as are used to transport one to four persons.… The driving power is provided by a small gas engine, of any system.
+The text of the patent specification begins with the words: “The present construction is intended mainly for the operation of light carts and small boats, such as are used to transport one to four persons.
+The driving power is provided by a small gas engine, of any system.
 The latter is supplied with its gas from an accompanying apparatus, in which gas is made from ligroin or some other gasifying substance.
 The engine cylinder is kept at a steady temperature by the evaporation of water.”
 The filing of the patent in France followed on 25 March of the same year.

-The original car, his three-wheeled Motorwagen, first ran in 1886.
+The original first car, his three-wheeled Motorwagen, first ran in 1886.
 In July 1886 the newspapers reported on the first public outing of the three-wheeled Benz Patent Motor Car, model no. 1.
 Then in 1887 the first vehicle to have an internal combustion engine fueled by gas.
 Soon Benz developed a better model running on gasoline.
 Benz’s car specification :

 Cylinder : one cylinder four stroke